COVID-19 Important Notice

-Submit post-secondary transcripts, including certified translation in English, where applicable.
-Scanned copies can be accepted at the time of application.
-High school documents are not needed.
+- Post-secondary transcripts, including a certified translation in English, when applicable.
+Scanned copies are acceptable before the term start.
+High school documents are not equired.

-Submit a Letter of Permission from your home institution.
-This letter must state that the applicant is currently a student in good standing at the home institution and has been permitted to spend a semester abroad as an exchange student at CapU; and indicate the program that you are permitted to take at CapU and the term in which the program may be taken.
+- Letter of Permissionfrom your home institution.
+This letter must state that the applicant is currently a student in good standing at the home institution and has been permitted to spend a semester abroad as an exchange student at CapU; and indicate the program you are permitted to take at CapU and the term in which the program may be taken.